thiyangt/ThiTal/content/home/teaching.md

 +++

-I am Lecturer in the Department of Statistics, Faculty of Applied Sciences, University of Sri Jayewardenepura-Sri Lanka (currently on study leave).
+This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching associate for the following courses at Monash University Australia:
+I am a teaching instructor for the following courses at University X:

+- CS101: An intro to computer science
+- CS102: An intro to computer science
+- CS103: An intro to computer science
+- CS104: An intro to computer science
+- CS105: An intro to computer science
-- ETC1000: An intro to computer science
+- CS106: An intro to computer science
-- ETC2420: An intro to computer science
+- CS107: An intro to computer science